Amar K. Mohanty: Biocomposites

-In his studies regarding bio-based plastics and bio-based fillers, Mohanty designed biocomposites to utilize closed-loop strategies to improve sustainability through the value-added integration of agri-food residues.
+In his studies regarding bio-based plastics and bio-based fillers, Mohanty designed biocomposites to use closed-loop strategies to improve sustainability through the value-added integration of agri-food residues.

 While using "waste" from reclaimed coffee bean skins with more expensive compostable plastic blends, he developed numerous commercial resins, including the world's first 100% compostable coffee pod certified by the Biodegradable Products Institute (BPI).
 His invention combines the advantages of biodegradable plastics, green chemistry, reactive extrusion, and process engineering, along with the integration of the industrial 'waste' product of the coffee roasting industry.
-Mohanty along with Misra also developed a "green floor" formulation, based on a plant derived plastic resin, poly(lactic acid) (PLA).
-His innovation eliminated plasticizers containing harmful phthalates.
+Mohanty along with Manjusri Misra also developed a "green floor" formulation, based on a plant derived plastic resin, poly(lactic acid) (PLA).
+His innovation eliminated plasticizers containing harmful phthalates in the products.